licht1stein/repo-hydra.el/README.md

 # repo-hydra.el
 Easily create repo-specific menus for Emacs.

-This library was inspired by an amazingly instructive [interview](https://www.youtube.com/watch?v=2nH59edD5Uo) by Juan Monetta ([@jpmonettas](https://github.com/jpmonettas)), he also wrote the main macro which I only slightly changed and turned into a library.
+This library was inspired by an amazingly instructive [interview](https://www.youtube.com/watch?v=2nH59edD5Uo) by Juan Monetta ([@jpmonettas](https://github.com/jpmonettas)), he also wrote the main macro which I only slightly changed` and turned into a library.

 ## Examples
 ### Normal repo hydra
 This is an example repo-hydra for this repository.
+Note, that the first argument to `repo-hydra-define` has to exactly match the root directory name of the git repo (case sensitive).
 ```elisp
 (repo-hydra-define
  "repo-hydra.el"